 A visit to Toronto's grand castle estate, the former home to financier Sir Henry Pellatt, is like stepping back into the ...
 More

 A visit to Toronto's grand castle estate, the former home to financier Sir Henry Pellatt, is like stepping back into the Edwardian era.
-At Casa Loma, tour 98 richly decorated rooms, secret passages, towers, and an 800-foot tunnel connecting the castle to its magnificent stables.
-Outside find a five-acre estate, with gardens offering dazzling colors, sculptures, and water fountains.
+At Casa Loma, you can tour 98 richly decorated rooms, secret passages, towers, and an 800-foot tunnel connecting the castle to its magnificent stables.
+Outside, you will find a five-acre estate, with gardens offering dazzling colors, sculptures, and water fountains.
 The on-site cafe and gift shop offers delightful food, souvenirs, and breathtaking views.

 it was amazing to see this giant castle in the middle of a major city. we took the audio tour which was really interesting. it was incredible to see all the rooms and secret passageways. going to the very top is a little hard if you are clastrophobic because the stairs are very winding narrow... however, it is worth the view.